 El Ateno at Avenida Santa Fé is one of the most beautiful libraries I have ever seen.
 Most elements of the former theatre / cinema are still preserved, but the stage was transformed into a café and instead of seats there are countless bookshelves.

-Sometimes there is a queue in front of the most famous coffeehouse of the city "Cafe Tortoni", but it´s worth waiting.
-In the historical ambiance one feels carried back to long past times and the coffee and the cakes are very delicious.
-Famous people like Albert Einstein, Hillary Clinton or the Spanish King Juan Carlos also visited the famous cafe.
+In the afternoon the perfect place to enjoy some delicious cake is the most famous coffeehouse of the city "Cafe Tortoni".
+Sometimes there is a queue in front of the cafe but it´s well worth waiting.
+In the historical ambiance one feels carried back to long past times.
+Famous people like Albert Einstein, Hillary Clinton or the Spanish King Juan Carlos also love this place.

-Go to a Milonga which is a Tango dance nights.
-At the beginning of the night a tango teacher will show you how to dance tango.
+The best way to learn how to dance Tango is to go to a Milonga which is a Tango dance night.
+At the beginning of the night a tango teacher will show you how to dance some basic stepts.
+Afterwards you can start dancing.
 It is not as hard as you may think!
 Here you can find some places and dates for Milongas.

 Avenida 9 de Julio has a width of 140 meters and 14 lanes.
 Therefore it is one of the widest streets in the world.
 Moreover many interesting spots are located here; e.g. the Obelisk (a 67 meters high monument), the Teatro Colón (the most famous theatre of the city) and a statue of Don Quijote.

 Plaza de Mayo is the heart of the Argentinean capital.
 The Cathedral of Buenos Aires, Casa Rosada (the Argentinean Presidential palace) and the town hall are located here.
 It gained worldwide recognition due to the "Madres de Plaza de Mayo".
 Every week they protested here against the mysterious disappearance of their children.
 Also today there are a lot of demonstrations.
-Other nice places are: Plaza del Congreso where the Argentinean Palace of Congress is located.
+Another nice place is: Plaza del Congreso where the Argentinean Palace of Congress is located.

-10. Go Shopping on the Flea Market in San Telmo
+8. Go shopping on the flea market in San Telmo

 Every Sunday at Plaza Dorrego in San Telmo there is a huge flea market.
 You can shop here or just enjoy the great atmosphere.
 There are many amazing street artists and tango dancers of all ages showing their skills.